aehng/Lecture-Notes/Module2/Lec15-Mon_Feb_13/README.md

  4      all_lines = []
  5      result = ""
  6      for file in args[1:]:
- 7          file = open(file)  # Erik guesses that this line shoud go here
- 8          for i in file.readlines():
+ 7          file = open(file)  # This line was not here in the original; Erik is guessing how to fix it 8          for i in file.readlines():
  9              all_lines.append(i)
-10          file.close()  # Erik's guessing that this would have been here 11      all_lines.reverse()
+10          file.close()  # This line was missing in the original; Erik is guessing how to fix it 11      all_lines.reverse()
 12      for line in all_lines:
 13          result += line
 14      print(result)
 ```

-This implementation is close, but fails because it carelessly combines **ALL** files together into a single list, which is reversed.
+The idea behind this implementation is close to the right track, but fails because it carelessly combines **ALL** files together into a single list, which is reversed.

 A few moments spent testing this implementation alongside the example output would have revealed the mistake: `tac` is supposed to reverse the lines of each file *separately*.

 An SDP was not written for this submission.

+This code also fails because the call to `open()` was in the wrong place and the file object was not closed.

 ## Uses `reversed()` (good!), but only works for up to 2 files (*so* close!)